 This will be the third time Armstrong is on trial for allegedly shooting and killing his parents, Dawn and Antonio Sr., in July 2016.

 Armstrong's first trial in March 2019 resulted in a hung jury.
-His second trial was nearly six months ago, in October, and ended with the same result.
+His second trial, in October, ended with the same result.